component/reactive/Readme.md

 Fires a `destoryed` event upon completion.

-## Adapters
+## Model Adapters

-Adapters provide the interface for reactive to interact with your models.
+Model Adapters provide the interface for reactive to interact with your model implementation.
 By using a custom adapter you can support models from [backbone.js](http://backbonejs.org/#Model), [modella](https://github.com/modella/modella), [bamboo](https://github.com/defunctzombie/bamboo), etc..

 You can make reactive compatible with your favorite model layer by creating a custom adapter.
 Changes to your model will cause the reactive view to update dynamically.
 The following API is required for all adapters.

 ### constructor

-The `adapter` option is a function which accepts one argument, the `model` and should return an instance with all of the adapter methods implemented.
+The `adapter` option is a function which accepts one argument, the `model` and should return an instance with all of the adapter methods implemented. *The constructor will be called as a function - without the `new` keyword.*

-The builtin adapter constructor for example:
+As an example, the builtin adapter's constructor is:

 ```js
 function Adapter(model) {